code4fukui/CachedMap/README.md

 # CacheMap

-- Map with cache support
+- Map with size limit for Cache

 ## usage